Mureka vs Suno (2026): Which AI Music Generator Actually Wins?

 • Best-in-class Chinese, Japanese, Korean language support

-• Stem separation + MIDI export for real DAW workflows
+• Cleaner full-song export for real creator workflows

 • Credits never expire